Student Code of Conduct - UTDSP5003

 - Gambling: Engaging in illegal gambling.

-- Obstruction of or Interference with Institutional Activities or Facilities: Any interference with or obstruction of any institutional program, activity, event or facilities, including, but not limited to:
+- Obstruction of, Interference with, or Attempted or Unauthorized access to Institutional Activities Facilities and/or Grounds: Any interference with or obstruction of any institutional program, activity, event or facilities, including, but not limited to:

 - Any unauthorized occupancy or entry of institution or institutionally controlled facilities or blockage of access to or from such facilities;